 What is the disadvantage of Heikin-Ashi candles?

-The main disadvantage of Heikin Ashi candles is they cannot be used for identifying proven chart patterns like head and shoulders or triangles.
-Additionally, you cannot trade gaps in price patterns or Japanese Candlesticks with Heiken Ashi.
+The main disadvantage of Heikin-Ashi candles is they cannot be used for identifying proven chart patterns like head and shoulders or triangles.
+Additionally, you cannot trade gaps in price patterns or Japanese Candlesticks with Heikin-Ashi.